-I would like to snap images using my mobile phone's camera or my tablet's camera – Android phone, Android tablet, iPhone or iPad.
+I would like to shoot product photography through Shutter Stream Product Photography Software using my mobile phone or my tablet – Android phone, Android tablet, iPhone or iPad.

-You will need Shutter Stream computer application.
-You cannot use the mobile phone without the computer application.
-We recommend to use a recently released mobile phone.
+You will need Shutter Stream or Shutter Stream 360 Product Photography Software.
+You cannot use a mobile phone without the computer application.
+We recommend using a recently released mobile phone.

-Run the mobile app with your mobile phone connected to the same wireless router as the computer.
+Connect your mobile phone to the same Wi-Fi network as your computer.
 The mobile app will display an IP address, which needs to be entered in ShutterStream desktop software.

 iPhone First Time Use

-On the iPhone, we have noticed that, sometimes, the very first time the application is started, after a new install, a white or black screen appears.
-If that happens to your phone, please close the application by double-tapping the home button and then swiping the application up.
-Then restart the application again.
-Eventually, you will see the screen shown below.
+On the iPhone, sometimes the first time the application is started, a white or black screen appears.
+If that happens, please close the app by double-tapping the home button and then swiping the application up.
+Then restart the application.
+You will see the screen shown below.

-In Shutter Stream desktop app, you will need to enter the IP address displayed on your mobile phone in Shutter Stream mobile app.
-The IP format entered in Shutter Stream should look like this: 192.168.1__.1__
+In the Shutter Stream desktop app, you will need to enter the IP address displayed on the Shutter Stream mobile app.
+The IP format entered in Shutter Stream should look like this: 192.168.1__.51_

 - Once the IP is entered correctly, the preview will be visible in Shutter Stream